CAHLR/OATutor-Content/README.md

 # OATutor

-OATutor is an Open-source Adaptive Tutoring System using Bayesian Knowledge Tracing implemented in ReactJS and optionally using [Firebase](https://firebase.google.com/) for logging.
+OATutor is an Open-source Adaptive Tutoring System using Bayesian Knowledge Tracing (BKT) implemented in ReactJS and optionally using [Firebase](https://firebase.google.com/) for logging.
 The whole tutoring system can be deployed on Github Pages without the use of servers.
 If desired, a server can be used to operate an included ExpressJS middleware for interoperability with LTI-compatible learning management systems such as [Canvas](https://www.instructure.com/).